AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 RETURN s
 ```

-The cost of performing more operations is overshadowed by that
+The cost of performing more operations is overshadowed by the gains of working modulo $p$ and $q$ rather than $n$, even though we are running within a python interpreter.
+Powering is very expensive!

 ```haskell
 ; R2 = Sq